 MUSEUMS & EXHIBITIONS

-- December One of my favourite bears gets his own show at last!
-The V&A Museum have Winnie-the-Pooh: Exploring a Classic in a multi-sensory fun exhibition to delight the child in all of us.
-The Natural History Museum are holding a great festive event: New Year’s Eve Under the Sea where you can dance away 2017 and welcome in 2018 under their fabulous hanging blue whale skeleton called Hope.
+December One of my favourite bears gets his own show at last!
+The V&A Museum has Winnie-the-Pooh: Exploring a Classic in a multi-sensory fun exhibition to delight the child in all of us.
+The Natural History Museum is holding a great festive event: New Year’s Eve Under the Sea where you can dance away 2017 and welcome in 2018 under their fabulous hanging blue whale skeleton called Hope.

 PARKS & GARDENS, ROYAL PALACES